peterson-tim-j/AWAPer/README.md

 Below are details of how to install AWAPer followed by four examples of how to use it.

 # System Requiements
-On Windows OS only, the program "7z" is required to uzip the ".Z" compressed grid files.
+On Windows OS only the program "7z" is required to uzip the ".Z" compressed grid files.
 Follow the steps below to download and install 7z.

 1. Download and intall 7z from https://www.7-zip.org/download.html
 1. Click "Search Windows", search "Edit environmental variables for your account" and click on it.